Army MOS 18x: Your Fast Track to Special Forces

 Special Forces Assessment and Selection

-SFAS is a 24-day crucible that tests your physical and mental limits.
-You’ll face:
+SFAS is an exhaustive 24-day evaluation that tests your physical and mental endurance.

-• Timed ruck marches up to 40 miles
+• Timed ruck marches of up to 40 miles

 • Sleep deprivation

-Only about 35% of candidates pass.
-Those who do earn a slot in the Special Forces Qualification Course.
+With only around 35% of candidates successfully passing, those who do gain entry into the Special Forces Qualification Course.

 Special Forces Qualification Course

-The Q Course is 53-64 weeks of intense training at Fort Bragg.
-You’ll learn advanced skills in:
+The Q Course spans 53-64 weeks of intense training at Fort Bragg, covering advanced skills in:

 • Weapons and tactics